About 'Protecting Earhart'

 the Gervais-Bolam was AE.
 Incredible.
 You have quite an impressive package there.

 Keep charging - Gene."
-From an e-mail to Protecting Earhart's Tod Swindell
+From a letter to Protecting Earhart's Tod Swindell

 from Retired Navy Rear Admiral, Eugene Tissot.
-Tissot's Father, Ernie was a friend of Amelia's who had served
+Tissot's Father, Ernie was a friend of Amelia's who was her head plane

 "Special recognition goes